 - There is a higher interest rate than traditional mortgages.

-- There are higher fees for closing and yearly maintenance.
+- There are higher fees for closing costs and yearly maintenance.

 - A borrower usually cannot give the home to his/her heirs.
 The home must be sold to pay for the loan.